Facebooktwitterredditpinterestlinkedintumblr

 7. Ghosting

-Ghosting is when an image trails behind the moving object.
-This can be a big problem when gaming, as it can make it difficult to track moving objects.
+Ghosting is when an image trails behind a moving object.
+This can be a big problem when gaming, making it difficult to track moving objects.
 1ms monitors generally have less ghosting than 5ms monitors

 8. Blurring

 Blurring is when the image on the screen is not clear.
-This can be a big problem when gaming, as it can make it difficult to see what is going on.
+This can be a big problem when gaming, making it difficult to see what is going on.
 1ms monitors generally have less blurring than 5ms monitors.

 This is because they have a higher refresh rate and can display the image on the screen more accurately.